The Big Steal (1990 film): Production

 The film was originally known as Mark Clark Van Ark.
 There were problems raising the money so Tass and Parker mortgaged their house with ANZ Bank, as they did with their first film.
+Tim White, who had also collaborated on the two previous Tass/Parker films Malcolm (1986) and Rikky and Pete (1988) co-produced the film.

 The movie was shot from 6 November to 22 December 1989.